 Spring has arrived, and so is May.
 Everyone in Belgium seems to be extra happy.

-For sure it’s getting warmer again, but aside from that, it’s also in May that public holidays are most plenty.
+For sure it’s getting warmer again, but aside from that, it’s also in May that public holidays are most plentiful.
 And it starts right away on the first day – it’s Labor Day!
 Lucky we are too, it was on a Friday.

 While many countries like Belgium observe May 1 as an official non-working holiday, in the Netherlands it is not.
 Perhaps due to the fact that days preceding it, the Dutch had already gone “orange mad” on their King’s Day.
-A day of such frenzy on that time of the year seems to be good enough already.
+A day of such frenzy at that time of the year seems to be good enough already.

 My trip to Amsterdam around four years ago wasn’t been enough for me though, so revisiting the city again (plus other nearby places) was a chance to dig deeper and see what this country called the Netherlands truly has.